nikogenix/weather_app/README.md

     -   [ ] search
         -   [x] autocomplete location with API data
             -   [x] debounce requests
+            -   [ ] suggestions when input has typos
         -   [ ] option to select location on map
         -   [ ] option to search based on user's location
         -   [x] date & time selection